 Creating a syllabus is a complex task.
-Here are a few ideas for your consideration from colleagues in the Academic Advising Office, the Reading Lab, and the Associate Dean's Office.
+Here are a few ideas for your consideration from colleagues in the Academic Advising Office; the Writing, Reading, and Speaking Center; and the Associate Dean's Office.
 Additionally, Tulane University and the EnACT program at Sonoma maintain comprehensive sites dedicated to the creation of inclusive and accessible syllabi.

 Syllabi that are posted and maintained online are very helpful to students, since they can access course information from anywhere at any time.
 Simply posting your syllabus online, such as in an accessible PDF, is a good start; syllabi which are webpages or part of a course PioneerWeb page can be excellent, too.
 To make that tool even more useful, use a carefully constructed navigation system.
 If the course requirements, the readings, the exam schedule, etc. are all on different pages, make sure that sections are linked and connected in obvious ways including hyperlinks for easy navigation by students with visual impairments.
 Of course, if/when you make changes to your syllabus, notify the class, both in writing and as an in-class announcement.

 In addition to serving as a roadmap to students by outlining due dates, course assignments and the breakdown of the grade for the course, the syllabus is an explicit statement of your expectations.
 Thus, it should include statements about:

 - academic honesty (e.g., doing work with other students, independent work vs. collaboration, and citation system preferred)

 - late work, class absences, participation and/or attendance (see College's attendance policy at end of this document)

 - willingness to accommodate students with disabilities